bowd/immutable-encoder/README.md

 ### How, you ask?

 Well nothing amazing.
 We declare a bunch (i.e. 8, 16 or 32) of `immutable bytes32 slotXX` which will act as a continous memory location supporting max 256, 512 and 1024 bytes respectively.
-We `abi.encode` a struct that we want to write into a `bytes` that we pad to the full length of the memory location.
+We `abi.encode` a struct that we want to write into a `bytes` type that we pad to the full length of the memory location.
 We, quite frankly, dangerously cast `bytes` to `bytes32[]` by modifying it's memory structure in assembly, because we like living dangerously.
-We save each element of the array into the `slotXX` immutable variables.
+We save each element of the `bytes32[]` array into the `slotXX` immutable variables.
 Later on, we revers this by creating a `bytes32[]` from the `slotXX` immutable variables, we assembly-foo it into a `bytes` type and then `abi.decode` the hell out of that struct.

 ### Why, you ask?